mateuszvdl/html-fundamentals-coursework/README.md

-# Web Fundamentals Coursework (HTML & CSS)
+# Web Fundamentals Coursework (HTML, CSS & JavaScript)

 Welcome to my web fundamentals repository!
-This collection showcases my initial projects from a university course, tracking my journey as I learn the core concepts of web development — from structuring pages with HTML to styling them with CSS.
+This collection showcases my initial projects from a university course, tracking my journey as I learn the core concepts of web development — from structuring pages with HTML, to styling them with CSS, and adding interactivity with JavaScript.

 ## Projects Included

 ### HTML Basics

 - `index-5.html`
   A demonstration page that includes a variety of basic HTML elements such as headings, ordered and unordered lists, tables, divs, images, and links.

 - `Coffee.html`
   A text-based page that practices content formatting.
 It contains an article on how to make coffee, structured with paragraphs and headings.

 - `My page.html`